naoshibaikyu/cyborgresistance/halloween.md

 Arrietty Smug: It sure seem to have worked on her. **[giggles]**

-Arrietty: Anyways, OniSilver… Would you like to help the both of us find a totally spooky place for our party?
+Arrietty: Anyways, Dimey… Would you like to help the both of us find a totally spooky place for our party?

 OniSilver Happy: My scouting would provide enough to find us such a place.
 I'm more than glad to be of your assistance.